vaultah/replicat/README.md

 # Same, but without the table header
 $ replicat ls -r some:repository -P path/to/password/file -K path/to/key/file --no-header
 # Lists snapshots with names that match any of the regexes passed via -S/--snapshot-regex
-# In this example, we'll only list snapshots whose names start with '123456' OR include
+# In this example, Replicat will only list snapshots whose names start with '123456'
-# substring 'abcdef'
+# OR include substring 'abcdef'
 $ replicat ls -r some:repository \
     -P path/to/password/file \
     -K path/to/key/file \